 These agencies often work as the middlemen between you and the tutors.

-Usually they are the ones who mediate on session timings and the hourly rates between the proposed tutor and yourself.
+Usually, they are the ones who meditate on session timings and the hourly rates between the proposed tutor and yourself.

 This is where we tell you to stop and insist on arranging an interview with the potential educator.